GluuFederation/docs-oxd-prod/3.1.2/sources/api/index.md

 If your application is calling UMA 2 protected resources, use these APIs to obtain an RPT token.

 #### UMA RP - Get RPT

+The method `send` is called in order to obtain the RPT (Requesting Party Token).

 Request: